hongyanz/Stackelberg-GAN/README.md

 # Stackelberg-GAN
 This is the code for the paper "Stackelberg GAN: Towards Provable Minimax Equilibrium via Multi-Generator Architectures".

-The code is written in python and requires numpy, matplotlib, torch, torchvision and the tqdm library.

 ## Install
 This code depends on python 3.6, pytorch 0.4.1 and Tensorflow (version>=1.4.1).
 We suggest to install the dependencies using Anaconda or Miniconda.
 Here is an exemplary command:
 ```